PrincetonUniversity/VST/sepcomp/submit/README.txt

 the VST, or Princeton Verified Software Toolchain.

-To build, and to get a sense of the larger context of the proof development, please download revision 5580 of the VST from the SVN repository linked at
+To build, and to get a sense of the larger context of the proof development, please download VST revision 5785, which is linked at

     http://vst.cs.princeton.edu/download

 and follow the attached build/installation instructions.
-Most of the files relating to this paper are in directory vst/sepcomp, with the exception of Clight_new.v, which can be found in vst/veric.
+Most of the files relating to this paper are in directory [vst/sepcomp], with the exception of [Clight_new.v], which is located in [vst/veric].

 FILES